IndeemaSoftware/QPredix/README.md

     mTimeSeries->sendData("TEST1", "0");

-**If device doesn't have connection to internet, all data is stored locally until connection will apear.**
+**If device doesn't have connection to internet, all data is stored locally until connection will apear.
+After connection is available all local data is synced with server**

 ## Communication and Support
 If you encounter an issue or you have any comments or propositions with using the QPredix library then you can reach us in several different ways: